israel-007/DBreeze/README.md

 ```

-1. The class name should be your table name, and also assingn your table name to `$table`
+1. The class name should be your table name, and also assign your table name to `$table`
 2. `$tableStructure` should contain your desired table structure, this allows you to update or create the table and its structure within your project

-Once the above has been done, goahead an rrun the below code in your `index.php`
+Once the above has been done, go ahead and run the below code in your `index.php`

 ```php